theodorsm/trex-scripts/README.md

 The "stock" DUT is a device running a stable vanilla [Linux kernel](https://www.kernel.org/) and with no form of hardware acceleration.
 A regular Linux bridge is used to forward traffic "through" the device.

 The DPDK DUT is also running a stable vanilla Linux kernel but with hardware acceleration enabled with DPDK.
+Forwarding is handled by `dpdk-testpmd` included in DPDPK, running as a user space application.

-Any configuration that manages to forward traffic from portA to portB on the PGEN will work, so the DUT could also be considered as a black-box with a measurable latency and PDV.
+Any configuration that manages to forward traffic from portA to portB on the PGEN will work, so the DUT could also be considered as a **black-box** with a measurable latency and PDV.

 **Follow ONE of the configurations below (config 1 or 2)**

-### Tools and packages
+### 3.1 config 1: stock DUT

+#### 3.2 Bridging with netplan

 Install:

 ```bash
 sudo pacman -S netplan
 ```

-### 3.1 config 1: stock DUT

-#### 3.2 Bridging with netplan

 ```yaml
 #/etc/netplan/01-netcfg.yaml